Suddenly Stateless IV : The making of a post-colonial tragedy

 Remember that this is a question that is not at all new.
 This goes to a lot of fundamental questions and debates.
 So, this exercise has suddenly made everybody very aware of this whole debate about the identity issue in Assam, that is not only that question of who is an Assamese, but by the way, the identity of Bengalis in Assam, the identity of Nepalis in Assam, and different communities.
 Now, it has become a very sharply debated question about how identities matter in the scheme of citizenship or the scheme of your national identity.

 That, I think, is a very important kind of investigation that one has to do and one has anticipated.
 Coming back to your question about who an Assamese is, it’s a long and big topic and one can go on and on about it, how there are different kinds of takes on this.
 But one point which has been a point of significant mobilization is this whole issue about who is an Assamese and how this should be linked to this whole idea of the formation of Assam as a political unit.
 It’s so complicated that one has to keep listing other aspects of it as well.
-In regional politics
+In regional politics, though student politics have played a very crucial role.

 And some forces are largely described as the “nationalist camp”.
 For at least a few decades or so, they have constantly been talking about 1951.
 That is where this was first done so they have talked about 1951 as a cutoff year to determine who is an Assamese Indian citizen.
 So, it’s very interesting, this whole language of citizenship.